corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 CorDapps can be designed in the way that they stop working if a newer version of the CorDapp is available.
 This can be done by making CorDapps flows to compare the current CorDapp version against the list of all available versions from the BNO.
 If the current version is not the latest - the flows might refuse to start.
 It will be up to the CorDapp developers to use such technics if they need to.

 CDS will not provide any automations around database or environment evolution.
 These procedures should be defined by a CorDapp vendor.

+Description of an update can be distributed along with the notifications or packaged into the artifact itself.

 ##### Using cds-lib as a standalone